Bandwidth/ap-docs/rateLimits.md

 ### Rate Limit Changes For July 1st, 2019

-Information on rate limit changes that went live on July 1st, 2019 can be found on our [future rate limit changes page](rateLimits/futureChanges.md)
+Information on rate limit changes that went live on July 1st, 2019 can be found on our [rate limit changes page](rateLimits/futureChanges.md)

 ## Rate Limit Documentation